 In that case, it’s your responsibility to help them recognize how much force their bite has.
 If followed correctly, you can gradually train your puppy to the point where they’ll never bite anyone again.

 How bite inhibition works

-The way bite inhibition works is that it takes away a vital emotional response that puppies thrive on.
-And that’s Attention.
+The way bite inhibition works is that it takes away a vital emotional response upon which puppies thrive, attention.

 Let’s imagine a litter of puppies here.
 One of them is pouncing and wrestling with the other.
 But for a moment, one of them gets too excited and aggressively bites the other one.
 The puppy that got bitten let’s out a ‘yelp’, and the game breaks off.

-This sends a signal to the puppy that did the biting that they used too much force, which resulted in the enjoyment ending and attention being taken away from them.
+The yelp is a recognizable signal of pain, but what comes after is more important.
+When play ceases, the positive stimuli of the game and attention are removed.
 When this keeps happening repeatedly, the puppy gradually learns how much force is okay to use while playing.

 With bite inhibition, we’re recreating the same scenario.
 But instead of a puppy, you’ll be the victim.
-When you steal your puppy off attention, they’ll start learning that they’re using excessive force and that biting you or anyone else is not okay.
+When you remove attention and the chance to play, they’ll start learning that they need to be gentler with human skin.